LayMui/website-hugo/exampleSite/content/english/post/HolySpirit.md

 Words of wisdom to help them order their lives rightly.

 Discerning of spirits ot help give counsels and know what their heart is.

+Did you know that all of us the born again believers are capable of doing everything Jesus did?

+It's all there that potential is in there.
+It's just waiting to be released.

+The capability is already inside of you but you are the one that has to be motivated by the love of God to step out and touch someone's life.